 The point system is designed to communicate to students and parents what is expected of students and to assure the cohesive and consistent application of punishment for certain acts of misconduct.
 While the point system may be used to assure consistent application of discipline, each act of misconduct giving rise to a cause for disciplinary action shall be judged on its own merit, and the administration reserves the right to impose MORE severe disciplinary sanctions than called for by the point system in situations where there is a major or particularly serious infraction.
 Furthermore, the administration reserves the right to impose LESS severe disciplinary sanctions than called for as the situation warrants it.
-As it is impossible to anticipate all specific instances of misconduct, the administration reserves the right to impose a punishment for specific situations not addressed in the misconduct system.
+As it is impossible to anticipate all specific instances of misconduct, the administration reserves the right to impose to impose to impose the right to impose a punishment for specific situations not addressed in the misconduct system.